 8. Campbellsville University

-Campbellsville University offers an online Master of Theology with available emphases in Biblical Studies, Pastoral Leadership, and Theological Studies.
+Campbellsville University offers a Master of Theology online with available emphases in Biblical Studies, Pastoral Leadership, and Theological Studies.
 Though the University has enjoyed a solid reputation in Kentucky since its founding, the seven years it has offered its fully-online program has seen Campbellsville’s influence grow to nation-wide recognition.